 While students do not have to formally apply to the university to take summer classes, students who are not currently enrolled or matriculated need to fill out the Visiting Student Form.
 You will need a valid email address in order to receive your Student ID number, MySCSU Username, as well as instructions on how to log-in and register.

-Yes, a selection of online courses is available during the summer session, which can be taken concurrently with on-ground courses.
-Please call the Registrar's Office at (203) 392-5173 if you have any questions.
+Yes, a selection of online courses is available during the Summer Session, which can be taken concurrently with on-ground courses.
 Students can either search the course listings located on the Summer at Southern webpage or use our university BannerWeb system.
-Click on “Search the Current Course Schedule”, select Summer 2017, choose the search parameters that best meet your needs, and then click “Class Search”.
+Click on “Search the Current Course Schedule”, select Summer 2019, choose the search parameters that best meet your needs, and then click “Class Search”.
 For a complete list of online classes only, choose the OnlineCSU search category listed under “Session”.

 Online courses do not meet in a classroom and are taught using an online technology platform, in most cases - Blackboard Learn 9.
 Some online classes contain video lectures, virtual discussion boards, and online exams, which are designed by individual faculty members.
 Online classes offer flexibility for students with busy schedules.

 Hybrid courses include a mixture of traditional, face-to-face classroom instruction and online learning through a technology platform.
 Many students note that hybrid courses offer the “best of both worlds.”
 Technology aids in efficiency and convenience of learning, but interaction with instructors is available for those who seek direct instruction.

 On-ground courses are taught in the form of lectures or seminars and are the most widely used format at Southern.
 On ground courses often include a BB Learn 9 component designed by individual faculty members.
 On-ground courses may meet daily or weekly and are best for students who prefer traditional course delivery and direct interaction with instructors.